 - 4.1.1 The Chief Executive will compile and submit to the Board an annual business plan which takes into account financial targets and forecast limits of available resources.
-The annual business plan will contain: - (a) a statement of the significant assumptions on which the plan is based; - (b) details of major changes in workload, delivery of services or resources required to achieve the plan. - 4.1.2 In addition the Director of Finance will annually compile, and submit to the Board, such financial plans as required by NHS England. - 4.1.3 Prior to the start of the financial year the Director of Finance will, on behalf of the Chief Executive, prepare and submit budgets for approval by the Board.
-Such budgets will: - be in accordance with the aims and objectives set out in the annual business plan; - accord with workload and staffing plans; - be produced following discussion with appropriate budget holders; - be prepared within the limits of available funds; - identify potential risks; and - comply with NHS England requirements and other regulations - 4.1.4 The Director of Finance shall monitor financial performance against budget and business plan monthly and report to the Board and Finance and Performance Committee appropriately. - 4.1.5 All budget holders must provide information in a timely manner as required by the Director of Finance to enable budgets to be compiled. - 4.1.6 All Budget Holders will sign up to their allocated Budgets at the commencement of each financial year and spend within allocated Budgets. - 4.1.7 The Director of Finance has a responsibility to ensure that adequate training is delivered on an on-going basis to budget holders to help them manage successfully.
+The annual business plan will contain: - (a) a statement of the significant assumptions on which the plan is based; - (b) details of major changes in workload, delivery of services or resources required to achieve the plan.

+- 4.1.2 In addition the Chief Finance Officer will annually compile, and submit to the Board, such financial plans as required by NHS England. - Prior to the start of the financial year the Chief Finance Officer will, on behalf of the Chief Executive, 4.1.3 prepare and submit budgets for approval by the Board.
+Such budgets will: - be in accordance with the aims and objectives set out in the annual business plan; - accord with workload and staffing plans; - be produced following discussion with appropriate budget holders; - be prepared within the limits of available funds; - identify potential risks; and - comply with NHS England requirements and other regulations - 4.1.4 The Chief Finance Officer shall monitor financial performance against budget and business plan monthly and report to the Board and Financial Oversight Committee appropriately. - 4.1.5 All budget holders must provide information in a timely manner as required by the Chief Finance Officer to enable budgets to be compiled. - 4.1.6 All Budget Holders will sign up to their allocated Budgets at the commencement of each financial year. - 4.1.7 The Chief Finance Officer has a responsibility to ensure that adequate training is delivered on an ongoing basis to budget holders to help them manage successfully.